 Take it to the Halls: Post-MLK student discussion of race and racial justice at Loyola

-7 p.m., following the MLK talk by Teju Cole
+Following the MLK talk by Teju Cole (about 7 p.m. until 9 p.m.)

-concurrent sessions: Flannery 230 (East Side) & Hopkins Courts Lounge (West Side)
+concurrent sessions: Flannery 230 (East Side), Campion (West Side) & Hopkins Courts Lounge (West Side)

-Conversation facilitated by: Student leaders of the Council for Inclusion, Change, Equality, supported by faculty and student development professionals
+Conversation facilitated by: Student leaders of the Council for Inclusion, Change, and Equity (CICE), supported by faculty and student development professionals

 Student Life contacts: Christina Spearman (Director of Student Life) and Tim Cherney (Associate Director of Student Life)

-Faculty Contact: Dr. Karsonya Wise Whitehead (Associate Professor of Communication)
+Faculty Advisor contact: Dr. Karsonya Wise Whitehead (Associate Professor of Communication)

 Academic Affairs contacts: Brian Norman (Associate VP for Faculty Affairs and Diversity/Professor of English) & Kristen Fisher (Director of Academic Events)